- Beauty Glossary

 What are the beauty benefits of organic beauty?

-Aside from the fact that you’re helping to preserve the environment, organic beauty has a multitude of benefits.
+Aside from the fact that you're helping to preserve the environment, organic beauty has a multitude of benefits.
 As organic products are full of vital nutrients and antioxidants, they work in harmony with your hair and skin, providing them with nourishment and repair without stripping away natural oils or causing chemical damage.
+You can find an array of organic products across the skin, body and hair categories here at Cosmetify, including skin cleansers, shampoos, body self tanners and body scrubs.

 Where can I find organic beauty products?